Lucas-Von/HUAQI-2019Summer/README.md

 # HUAQI-2019Summer
-This the back end repository of the project.
+This is the backend repository of the project.